cdl-geneseo/geneseo-dictionary/O/Orgy.md

 # Orgy

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Orgy

 Created by  Unknown User (omh1), last modified on Nov 20, 2012

 n.
 A sexual encounter involving at least three persons.
 “When the ninth person joined the orgy it started to feel a little congested.”
 Horowitz 2012